RV MakeoverAs an Amazon Associate, I earn from qualifying purchases.

-We put a lot of work into our RV renovation in the weeks leading up to it getting totaled.
+We put a lot of work into our RV makeover in the weeks leading up to it getting totaled.
 (More about that here.)
 If I had known what I know now, I would have taken a lot more photos.
 There was still some finishing work to be done, but these before and after photos of our RV home on wheels give you a good idea of where we were going with the project.
-Affiliate links to products used were included where possible.

 First, here’s a look at where we began after picking up our 2003 Mirage by Thor 39′ 5th wheel RV.
 It was typical of most RV’s made in the early 2000’s with a tacky wallpaper border, a combination of linoleum and carpet flooring, and brass hardware.
 As ugly as it was, everything worked and the generous amount of space was appealing.
 We also got a smoking deal on the camper because the seller was moving across the country the next day.
 Score!